-AKNAS is the working name of AKNAS Watchbands & Trading Co., Ltd, a Bangkok based, Thai-French, high-end manufacturing workshop specializing in exotic leathers, such as stingray leather ( galuchat / shagreen), python leather and more.
+AKNAS is the working name of AKNAS Watchbands & Trading Co., Ltd, a Thailand Bangkok-based, Thai-French, high-end manufacturing workshop specializing in exotic leathers, such as stingray leather ( galuchat / shagreen), python leather and more.

-Starting in 2001 with exclusively producing watchbands for Swiss and North-American luxury watchmakers, owners and collectors, the small but very specialized facility was immediately recognized for offering the highest quality and widest color range of deep-dyed galuchat, also known as stingray leather or shagreen; together with an unparalleled level of workmanship for this extremely complex material.
-The other exotic leathers used by the workshop are python and crocodile.
+Starting in 2001 with exclusively producing watchbands for Swiss and North-American luxury watchmakers, owners, and collectors, the small but very specialized facility was immediately recognized for offering the highest quality and widest color range of deep-dyed galuchat, also known as stingray leather or shagreen; together with an unparalleled level of workmanship for this extremely complex material.
+The other exotic leathers used by the workshop are python leather and crocodile leather.

-In 2005, building on this initial success, the workshop started producing small exotic leather accessories for women using its unique know-how, continually improved through R&D and became known for producing designs in galuchat until then deemed either impossible or lacking finesse.
+In 2005, building on this initial success, the workshop started producing small exotic leather accessories for women using its unique know-how, continually improving through R&D, and became known for producing designs in galuchat (stingray leather/ shagreen ), until then deemed either impossible or lacking finesse.

-From 2007, it could propose OEM, ODM and Unfinished services to its clientele of brands and designers from around the world.
-Historically bent on quality, the following years saw the creation of a silversmithing department, of breakthrough manufacturing techniques such as “groove-stitching” and the development of Men’s lines.
+Since 2007, AKNAS proposes OEM, ODM, and Unfinished services to its clientele of brands and designers from around the world.
+Historically bent on quality, the following years saw breakthrough "savoir-faire", manufacturing techniques such as “groove-stitching”, and the development of Men’s lines.

-In 2011, in addition to its manufacturing services, the workshop also developed its own "galuchat" retail brand, Atelier AKNAS, in Japan and Europe.
+In 2011, in addition to its manufacturing services, the workshop also developed its own "galuchat" only retail brand, Atelier AKNAS, in Japan with its own collection.

 CITES ( www.cites.org )